Atuoha/RestauLav/README.md

 PAYPAL_SANDBOX_API_CERTIFICATE=

-To use Socialite(Github as i used), you'll need some credentials on your .env file.
-You'll need to create a github app so as to get this or check out the documentation on : https://laravel.com/docs/7.x/socialite
+To use Socialite(Github Login as I used), you'll need some credentials on your .env file.
+You'll need to create a github app so as to get this.
+Check out the documentation on : https://laravel.com/docs/7.x/socialite

 GITHUB_CLIENT_ID = --
 GITHUB_CLIENT_SECRET = --